robinweser/react-controlled-form/docs/guides/FormValidation.md

 # Form Validation

-Validation is an important part for most forms.
+Validation is an important part for most forms.<br>
 There are two ways to perform validation.

 * [Global Validation](#global-validation)
 * [Per-Field Validation](#per-field-validation)